notadeejay/facelift-css/modals/README.md

+## Congrats Modals

+- Will need to `ps-logo-modal.png` image for the background of BOTH modals

 ## Lesson Modal

-Switch the clock SVG with the following:
+- Switch the clock SVG with the following:

 ```html
 <svg width="15" height="15" viewBox="0 0 15 15" fill="none" xmlns="http://www.w3.org/2000/svg">